PoliteJS/workspace/README.md

 In your Javascript entry points you can use `require('module-name')` to load _Application Modules_ from `/node_modules/` and `/app/modules/`.

-## Application Modules
+## Application Features

-You can split you application in modules which implement one single part of the app, **one single responsibility**.
+You can organize a big WebApp in small pieces which implements one single part of the app, **one single responsibility**.

-Each module is just a sub-folder of `/app/modules/` which implements the standard _NodeJS_ modules rules.
+Each feature is just a sub-folder of `/app/features/` which implements the standard _NodeJS_ modules rules.

+From your Javascript entry point you can `require('xxx')` to load `/app/features/xxx/index.js`.

 ### Big App Organization

-When dealing with big applications I like to divide my modules by argument.
+When dealing with big applications I like to divide my features by argument.

-I use **domain modules** which are responsible for data and business rules, **application modules** which are responsible of UI and user interaction, **Knockout components modules** which are just standalone pieces of UI and normally I also add an **utility modules** folder where I place modules which are just project's utilities but which are not so generic to be publisched.
+I use **domain features** which are responsible for data and business rules, **application features** which are responsible of UI and user interaction, **Knockout components** which are just standalone pieces of UI and normally I also add an **utility features** folder where I place modules which are just project's utilities but which are not so generic to be publisched.

-My `/app/modules/` folder structure is like that:
+My `/app/features/` folder structure is like that:

-    /app/modules
+    /app/features
       /application
-        /my-module-name
+        /my-features-name
           index.js
         ...
       /domain
-        /my-module-name
+        /my-features-name
         ...
       /components
-        /my-module-name
+        /my-features-name
         ...
       /utils
-        /my-module-name
+        /my-features-name
         ...

 To achieve this structure you need to modify `workspace.conf.js` adding a `sub-modules` key in which you list the sub-modules folder structure you need:

-    source: {...},
+    source: {
-    target: {...},
-    subModules: [
+      features: [
         'application',
         'domain',
         'components',
         'utils'
-    ],
-    ...
+      ]
+    },

 ## Unit Tests & TDD